 The best parts are that the batter tastes really good and the fried shrimp is not in any way oily or greasy.
 The batter seals instantly and keeps out the cooking oil.
 Beyond that, any leftovers can later be put into hot cooking oil to reheat them and they come out just fine, not oily.

 This is basically a Chinese food recipe that calls for the use of a dipping sauce at serving time.
 I made a light tasting Chinese barbecue sauce and I plan to try other sauces for variations.
 My sauce recipe is provided following the shrimp recipe below.

-Note: Having made the fried shrimp using this batter and also the fried chicken, I found the ratio of flour to beer produced a batter that was too thick.
-I thus cut the flour from 8 ounces to 6 ounces.
+Note: Having made the fried shrimp using this batter, I found the ratio of flour to beer produced a batter that was too thick.
+I thus cut the flour from 1 1/2 cups to 1 cup.
 I also noted too much puffing of the batter so I cut the number of eggs from two to one.
 Overall this makes a thinner batter which I found to be superior.
 You should experiment with the beer/flour ratio to create a batter that pleases you.

 2 lbs. of extra large or jumbo raw shrimp, shelled and butterflied